Final Fantasy Origins Cheats - Playstation

 This is a direct reference to a character in the game Dragon Warrior.

-Final Fantasy: experience
+Final Fantasy: Easy experience

 Northeast of the port town of Provaka is a two space wide peninsula with enemies from the Northern Continent.
 They offer a lot experience and are difficult to defeat unless you are around levels 12 or 13.